openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

   OpenStack may not be enough, then a new OpenStack instance has to be added to the cloud.
 But the tenant still wants to add new VMs into same network.

-* Cross OpenStack network service chaining.
+* Cross Neutron network service chaining.
 Service chaining is based on the port-pairs.
-Leveraging the cross pod L2 networking capability which is provided by the Tricircle, the chaining could also be done by across sites.
+Leveraging the cross Neutron L2 networking capability which is provided by the Tricircle, the chaining could also be done by across sites.
   For example, vRouter1 in pod1, but vRouter2 in pod2, these two VMs could be chained.